Homemade Shake and Bake chicken is quick and easy to prepare, and stores well in your pantry, for an effortless homemade meal whenever life gets busy!

-We have a winner folks!
-The taste-tests are in and my family enjoys chicken nuggets made with my homemade shake and bake better than they enjoy store-bought nuggets.
-This recipe is such a winner that I made a big batch to store in my pantry for easy weeknight meals.
-It is perfect to use on chicken and pork, heck it would even be great on fish!
+We have a winner, folks!
+The taste tests are in and my entire family enjoys chicken nuggets made with my homemade shake and bake better than they enjoy store-bought nuggets.
+This copycat recipe is such a hit that I made a big batch to store in my pantry for easy weeknight meals.
+It is perfect to use on any cut of chicken!

-My homemade shake and bake replicates the popular Shake ‘n Bake brand seasoned breadcrumb coating for chicken and pork.
-However, there are no mystery ingredients and you have complete control over the herbs and seasonings.
+My homemade shake and bake replicates the popular Shake 'n Bake brand seasoned breadcrumb coating for chicken and pork found at your local grocery store.
+However, unlike the commercial brand, there are only natural ingredients and you have complete control over the herbs and seasonings.
 Simply breadcrumbs, herbs, and spices.

-Unlike breaded and deep-fried chicken, such as my beer fried chicken, or Nashville hot chicken, this recipe doesn’t require messy dredging stations or the need to deep fry.
-Simply ‘shake’ the meat in the crumbs, and ‘bake’!
+Unlike breaded and deep-fried chicken, such as my beer fried chicken, or Nashville hot chicken, this easy recipe doesn't require messy dredging stations or the need to deep fry.
+Simply 'shake' the piece of meat in the crumbs, and 'bake'!

 Shake and Bake Ingredients